This post was last updated on July 25th, 2023 at 12:10 pm

 Last but not least don’t forget to take a photo in the 12m long underwater tunnel.
 There are a couple of sharks swimming around there but unfortunately, I didn’t capture them in this shot.

 Many people are wondering “Can I swim with dolphins in the Malta Aquarium?”
 The answer is No. This activity is provided by the Marine Park not the Aquarium.
-But you can have a really good time and enjoy also a lunch in the restaurant.
+But you can have a really good time and enjoy also lunch in the restaurant.
 I had just a coffee at the “La Nave Bistro” but the view was breathtaking!
+But as mentioned in the beginning, remember to purchase online in advance your tickets for the aquarium and do not waste your time in the queue for the ticket office.

 Did you like it?
 Pin it!